 - Presence of Omega 3 & 6 for a plush skin

-This sensitive stomach dog food is made of natural ingredients and packaged for adult dogs.
+This Hill’s Science food is made of natural ingredients and packaged for adult dogs.
 However, it is also available in kibble sizes for small dogs and contains high-quality ingredients that have been specifically selected to improve the overall wellness of your pooch.
-The ingredients in this food include real chicken, lamb, or salmon protein, which serves as a source of protein.
+The ingredients include real chicken, lamb, or salmon protein, which serves as a source of protein.

 Additionally, it contains a blend of brewer rice, whole grain sorghum, cracked pearled barley, and pea protein.
 Also, it contains Omega-6 and Vitamin E, which help to nourish and maintain healthy skin, and the prebiotic fiber to support gut bacteria and improve the overall health.